verida/marlin-setup/Readme.md

-# Verida API server
+# Marlin TEE setup

-This repo contains the code to build enclave image to run verida API server.
+This repo contains the code to build enclave image to run an express server on port 5022.
 It uses a self signed certificate and enables HTTPS connection to the API server.
 The TLS session ends within the enclave so that data is secured end to end.

-## Pre requisites
+## Prerequisites

-To run the API server within enclave following pre requisites are necessary
+To run the server within enclave following pre requisites are necessary

 1. Docker
 2. A metamask account on Arbitrum one with some ETH(for gas) and some USDC(to pay for oyster enclave)